omicsNLP/microbELP/README.md

 microbELP_DL(
 	'$input_folder$', #type str
 	output_directory='$output_path$', #type str # The path to where the results should be saved.
-Default value is './' normalisation = True # #type bool # If changed to False, will only perform NER instead of NER+NEN/EL.
+Default value is './' cpu = False, # type bool # If True, the code runs on CPU, otherwise it will use a GPU if any available. normalisation = True # #type bool # If changed to False, will only perform NER instead of NER+NEN/EL.
 Default value is 'True'
 )
 ```

 The `output_directory` parameter lets you specify where to save the results.
 By default, output files are stored in the current working directory (`'./'`) under `'microbELP_DL_result/'`.
+The `cpu` parameter lets you specify whether to perform Named Entity Normalisation / Entity Linking; using the CPU or the GPU.
+If using the CPU, the longest part is to load the vocabulary as opposed to a much faster loading on the GPU.
 The `normalisation` parameter lets you specify whether to perform Named Entity Normalisation / Entity Liking; when set to `False`, it only performs Named Entity Recognition.

 ---